 European and international reporting requirements

-Some of the international conventions require Parties to report at regular intervals on the fulfilment of their obligations.
+Some of the international conventions require Parties to report and to carry out peer reviews at regular intervals on the fulfilment of their obligations.

 Furthermore, under Article 37 of the Treaty establishing the European Atomic Energy Community (Euratom Treaty), each EU member state is required to provide the European Commission with such general data relating to any plan for the disposal of radioactive waste in whatever form as will make it possible to determine whether the implementation of the plan is liable to result in the radioactive contamination of the water, soil or airspace of another member state.
 The European Commission delivers an opinion on the basis of these general data.
 These Commission opinions are published in the Official Journal of the European Union.